Jump to topic

 First, recognize your triggers.
 What triggers your alcohol consumption?
 Is it a specific time of day?
 Or do you desire a drink after a hard day at work?
 Understanding what actions, emotions, or people encourage you to drink helps you determine ways to limit your alcohol consumption or avoid drinking altogether.

 It is also essential to surround yourself with a reliable, positive social network of friends and family where alcohol is not a significant factor.
 Spend time with positive people who make you feel good about yourself and not pressure or encourage you to drink.

 Discovering new hobbies, making new friends at social events, and finding people and activities that make you happy may help you limit your alcohol consumption and prevent addiction.

-If you or a loved one is struggling with alcohol abuse or addiction, there are various addiction treatment options available.
+If you or a loved one is struggling with alcohol abuse or addiction, various addiction treatment options are available.
 Reaching sobriety is entirely possible, no matter how long or how much you have been drinking.

 There are several initial first steps when it comes to recovering from substance use disorders like alcohol addiction.
 These include: